First, a review of last week’s forecast:

 As for the forecast for the coming week, summarizing the opinions of analysts from a number of banks and brokerages, as well as forecasts made on the basis of a variety of methods of technical and graphical analysis, we can say the following:

 - The last pair of our review is USD/CHF.
-50% of experts, in full agreement with the graphical analysis on H4, as well as a quarter of the oscillators, expect the pair to go up first to 0.9435, and then 100 points higher.
-As for the second half of analysts, in their opinion, dollar weakening could pull the pair further downwards to 0.9135.
+Almost 70% of experts, in full agreement with graphical analysis on H4 and a quarter of indicators, expect the pair to go up first to 0.9575, and then 75 points higher to 0.9650.
+The remaining 30% of analysts are confident that the downtrend will continue and that the pair will fall into the 0.9100-0.9200 zone.

-NordFX offers you the opportunity to trade cryptocurrencies with the unrivalled leverage level of 1: 1000.
+Dear traders, NordFX offers you the opportunity to trade cryptocurrencies with unrivalled leverage of 1: 1000.